borisfom/cuEquivariance/docs/tutorials/stp.rst

    d

-We can see the two paths we added:
+Printing the paths.

 .. jupyter-execute::

       d.paths

-Finally, we can normalize the paths for the last operand such that the output is normalized to variance 1.
+Normalizing the paths for the last operand such that the output is normalized to variance 1.

 .. jupyter-execute::

    d = d.normalize_paths_for_operand(-1)
    d.paths

-As we can see, the paths coefficients has been normalized.
+As we can see, the paths coefficients have been normalized.

-Now we can create a tensor product from the descriptor and execute it.
+Now we are creating a tensor product from the descriptor and executing it.
 In PyTorch, we can use the :class:`cuet.TensorProduct <cuequivariance_torch.TensorProduct>` class.

 .. jupyter-execute::